Mapping the Cloud-Driven Atmospheric Dynamics & Chemistry of an Isolated Exoplanet Analog with Harmonic Signatures: Results

-However, significant atmospheric changes can be seen between the two observations, suggesting complex weather patterns evolving over a relatively short timescale.
+However, visual differences between the two observations' maps can be seen, suggesting complex weather patterns evolving over a relatively short timescale.
 In the NIRISS/SOSS observation, the deep layer's harmonic pattern is alternating single peaks of minima-maxima-minima followed by a double-peaked maximum.
 For the NIRSpec/PRISM observation, there are two pairs of double-peaked minima and maxima.
 The overlying layer evolves in complexity with the NIRSpec/PRISM observation, including a double-peaked maxima not observable in the NIRISS/SOSS data.
 Note that the NIRSpec/PRISM data extend to longer wavelengths and, therefore, lower pressure levels than the NIRISS/SOSS.
 As a result, the overlying layer in the NIRSpec/PRISM observation possesses more retrieved structure.